rygo6/GTAvaCrypt/README.md

 ## But still, understand no encryption system is 100% secure.
 <b>If someone is committed they can still rip your avatar.
 Nothing will be able to protect your assets 100% for certain.
 However this introduces significant complication.</b>

 I am up-front about how exactly you would undo AvaCrypt so that people can be on the lookout for when certain anti-ripping techniques may be compromised.
-Someone did write a mod that could compromise AvaCryptV1 if you were in the same world as them, someone else wrote a script that [could maybe brute force AvaCryptV1 if your distortion ratio is low](https://gitlab.com/-/snippets/2202094), but that script didn't manage to undo any of my avatars.
+Someone did write a mod that could compromise AvaCryptV1 if you were in the same world as them, someone else wrote a script that [could maybe brute force AvaCryptV1 if your distortion ratio is low and the mesh is simpler](https://gitlab.com/-/snippets/2202094), but that script didn't manage to undo any of my avatars.

 The key now being truly 32 bits does introduce a significant enough barrier to brute forcing that most probably just won't spend the time to do.
 So this is quite effective against avatars ripped purely off the VRChat API.